prgmr99/code-craft/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+# Issue Title: [Short description]

+## Description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the issue.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Steps to Reproduce

+1. Step one
+2. Step two
+3. ...

+## Expected Behavior

+What should happen?

+## Additional Context

-Add any other context or screenshots about the feature request here.
+Add any screenshots, logs, or other context here.